 White horse and hill figures are among the most interesting features of the chalk downlands in southern England.
 Some of these figures can trace their roots back to the Celts.

 The most famous of these is the Cerne Abbas Giant cut into the hillside above the village of Cerne Abbas near Dorchester in Dorset.
-The figure is over 180 feet high and his ' virility' is very obvious!
-During Roman times he was identified as Hercules and associated with a fertility cult, or Priapus Worship, revived by Emperor Commodus in the late 2nd century AD.
+The figure is over 180 feet high and his ‘virility’ is very obvious indeed!
+Recent research has ruled out theories that the giant dated from either prehistoric or Roman times, it is more than likely that Britain’s largest chalk figure was first created in the late Saxon period.

 Until 1635 a maypole was set up near the giant and today ‘courting couples’ still make night-time pilgrimages up to the giant to make sure that their marriage will be blessed with children!
 Women it seems are supposed to roll over the giant’s ‘male appendage’ to make sure that their fertility will be enhanced!!